 Court Records are public records and available to anyone.
 Court Records include a case file that contains a court docket and all of the filings and documents filed in your case.
 You are able to access the court records via the internet, or at the Polk County Clerk of Court office where the case was filed.

 Each state keeps a record of their state citizen’s criminal background.
 These online databases are all linked so you are able to track criminal backgrounds from any other state.
-You can go to county courthouse and check in person, or check online.
+You can go to county courthouse and check in person or you can check online.
 It is helpful to know the county, and if it was in a totally different state, you may have to pay for a more comprehensive search.

 A criminal records search you are able to find out if someone has been arrested, charged, or convicted for any crimes, which can include: